raheem-spence/dsa-practice/PATTERNS.md

 Time: O(n), `r` scans array once

-Space: O(1), we modify the array in place an only use pointers
+Space: O(1), we modify the array in place and only use pointers

 Key idea:
 - `l = next position for a non-zero`